codelabspro/ontology/README.md

 Analysis of UFO sightings around the world using Python, Pandas, Seaborn, Matplotlib, Jupyter Notebook, VScode, Anaconda, Kaggle

+## Notes

+- FastAPI is a modern, fast (high-performance), web framework for building APIs with Python 3.6+ based on standard Python type hints.

+- FastAPI project wrapper is in OntologyML folder

 ## Steps

 ```